 Detroit, Michigan is home to the Tigers and the Red Wings, so you can almost always find a sports game to attend.
 If you aren’t a sports fan, Detroit also has a slew of museums and galleries to explore.
 For example, the Detroit Institute of Arts has a massive collection ranging from Claude Monet to Vincent Van Gogh, a must-see for art fanatics.

 It will make you feel like a kid as you explore the various vintage homes that were owned by everyone from the Wright Brothers to the inventor of Heinz ketchup.
-Detroit is an amazing city with so much to do.
+Detroit is an amazing city with so much to do and also the cloudiest cities in the US.

-Juneau, located in the USA’s northernmost state, is considered the cloudiest city in the United States.
+Juneau, located in the USA’s northernmost state, is considered the cloudiest city in the US.
 Juneau has a rather small population of only 31,848 people, but that’s not to say there aren’t things to do here.

 Another one of Juneau’s attractions is the Mendenhall Glacier.
 The trails leading to the main attractions of Juneau are not too hard to walk, so you will have no trouble finding your way to the Mendenhall Glacier.